isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 ************************
 Syntax Queries Examples
 ************************
-Below are a list of queries that can and should be used for analysis.
+Below are some sample queries that will get you started using ISB-CGC data in the analysis.

-**Tries to find all THCA participants with UNC genex data in the ARID1B gene**
+**QUESTION BEING ASKED: Find all THCA participants with UNC genex data in the ARID1B gene**

 Select
   ParticipantBarcode, Study, original_gene_symbol, HGNC_gene_symbol, gene_id